 Step 1: You will need both hands (at least I do), so set your hoop in your lap or work surface.
 With your non-needle hand pinch the floss a few inches from where it exits the fabric (where arrow is pointing).
 Hold it taut with your hand not holding the needle (that's important).

 Step 2: Place your needle in front of this stretch of floss.
 Notice the needle is in front of the floss, not coming from behind it.
 This will make the next step easier, and will prevent the knot from going all wonky later on.

 Step 3: Wind the floss around the needle once or twice (shown winding twice), depending on if you want a bigger or smaller knot.
 Continue the tension of the floss with your left hand (non-needle hand) to prevent it from uncoiling.

 IMPORTANT: Keep your hand holding the needle still while winding it with the floss in this step.
 Meaning, don't try to use your needle hand to do the wrapping by getting all twirly with your wrist.
 This is the first way your knot can go wrong!

 Step 4: Okay, you've wound around the needle, the coil is pulled nice and taut.
-Next: (this is an important one) re-insert the tip of your needle just next to, but not into the same exit point on your fabric.
-If you enter the same hole, your knot may pop all the way through when you finish (and you say "wha happen?").
+Next, (this is an important one) re-insert the tip of your needle just next to, but not into the same exit point on your fabric.
+If you enter the same hole, your knot may pop all the way through and disappear when you finish (and you say "wha?").
 So, simply return at a point a little bit away from the exit point.
 And hold it right there!
 Keep your needle in this position.
 Don't push it all the way through juuust yet.
 The next step is an even more important one...